nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 ### 4.2.2 Registering the Management Service Provider as a Security Server Client

-The management service provider can be registered as a security server client as described in this section only if the management service provider is not registered as a client of any security servers.
-In case the management service provider is already a client of a security server then the Edit button is not shown next to the identifier of the Management Services' Security Server.
+The management service provider can be registered as a Security Server client as described in this section only if the management service provider is not registered as a client of any Security Servers.
+In case the management service provider is already a client of a Security Server then the Edit button is not shown next to the identifier of the Management Services' Security Server.

-To register the appointed management service provider as a security server client to the management services’ security server, follow these steps.
+To register the appointed management service provider as a Security Server client to the management services’ Security Server, follow these steps.

 1. In the Navigation tabs, select Settings --> System Settings.
 2. Locate the Management Services section and click Edit button next to the identifier of the Management Services' Security Server.
-3. In the window that opens, find the security server that will be used as the management services’ security server and check checkbox.
+3. In the window that opens, find the Security Server that will be used as the management services’ Security Server and check checkbox.
 4. Click Select button to submit the registration request.

-On successful registration the identifier of the management services’ security server is displayed and Edit button should hide.
+On successful registration the identifier of the management services’ Security Server is displayed and Edit button should hide.

 ### 4.2.3 Configuring the Management Services in the Management Services’ Security Server

 Access rights: Security server’s Service Administrator

-The data necessary for configuring the management services in the security server can be found at the Central Server Settings tab -> System Settings -> Management Services section.
+The data necessary for configuring the management services in the Security Server can be found at the Central Server Settings tab -> System Settings -> Management Services section.

-To configure management services in the management services’ security server, follow these steps.
+To configure management services in the management services’ Security Server, follow these steps.

-1. In the Clients tab of the security server, select the client who will provide the management services.
+1. In the Clients tab of the Security Server, select the client who will provide the management services.
 On the details view click Services sub-tab.
 2. Click Add WSDL, enter the management services WSDL address in the window that opens and click Add.
 3. Expand the WSDL, by clicking the > icon, select a service by click Service Code.
 4. In the window that opens, enter the management services address.
 If necessary, edit other service parameters.
 Check the Apply to All in WSDL checkbox and click Save.
 Ensure that the parameters of all the management services have changed.